Pterygoplichthys gibbiceps

-Pterygoplichthys gibbiceps is a species of armored catfish native to Brazil, Ecuador, Peru and Venezuela where it is found in the Orinoco and Amazon basins.
+Pterygoplichthys gibbiceps is a species of armored catfish native to Brazil, Ecuador, Peru and Venezuela, where it is found in the Orinoco and Amazon basins.

-Pterygoplichthys gibbiceps shows all the characteristic features of its genus—a large dorsal fin with more than nine rays, prominent nasal flares and a prominent hump or crest anterior to the dorsal fin as well as a substantial base to the dorsal fin.
+Pterygoplichthys gibbiceps shows all the characteristic features of its genus—a large dorsal fin with more than nine rays, prominent nasal flares, and a prominent hump or crest anterior to the dorsal fin, as well as a substantial base to the dorsal fin.
 Adult fish easily attain a length of 50 cm TL and can live for more than 20 years.

-A typical plec shape is shown, patternation consists of primarily irregular largish brown spots on a yellowish background giving a honeycombed like appearance, additional pattern features common to related species may be visible on close inspection.
-As this fish grows the spots get smaller.
+A typical plec shape is shown.
+Patternation consists of primarily irregular largish brown spots on a yellowish background giving a honeycomb-like appearance.
+Additional pattern features common to related species may be visible on close inspection.
+As this fish grows, the spots get smaller.

-Like most plecs this species is primarily herbivorous though will eat dead animals.
+Like most plecs this species is primarily herbivorous, though it will eat dead animals.

-In the wild these fish are found in shoals in sluggish rivers of the Amazon and Orinoco river systems, they also occupy flooded land during the wet season.
-During the dry season P. gibbiceps will aestivate in burrows around 1 m long dug into mud banks along the length of a river, egg rearing is also presumed to take place in burrow.
+In the wild these fish are found in shoals in sluggish rivers of the Amazon and Orinoco river systems.
+They also occupy flooded land during the wet season.
+During the dry season, P. gibbiceps will aestivate in burrows around 1 m long dug into mud banks along the length of a river.
+Egg rearing is also presumed to take place in burrows.

 The species name comes from the Latin gibbus—hump, and caput—head, a reference to the centrally located ridge.
-Common names include 'gibbys', leopard sailfin catfish and clown plecs—the juveniles have a comical appearance due to the large and obvious spots.
+Common names include 'gibbys', leopard sailfin catfish and clown plecs; the juveniles have a comical appearance due to the large and obvious spots.

 Ancistrus gibbiceps and Glyptoperichthys gibbiceps are synonyms of P. gibbiceps.

-The fish has recently been caught from river Ganges, Banaras and is suspected to be yet another entrant to Invasive exotic list of fish in India.
+The fish has recently been caught from the river Ganges, Banaras, and is suspected to be yet another entrant to the invasive exotic list of fish in India.